YouTube has changed.

 10. Trope Anatomy

-Calm, well-thought out critiques of story.
+Calm, thought-out critiques of story.
 In several videos, Trope Anatomy dissects the gap between film and textual narratives.

 While he doesn’t post often, it looks like he’s doing more in 2020.
 And they’re just so good to watch.